ESWIN-DC/golden-player/README.md

 ### 3. Build

-Golden Player supports both make and cmake, but we will deprecate make in the future, and move to cmake.
+Golden Player supports both make and cmake, but we will deprecate make and move to cmake in the future.
 The following is the usage of cmake.

 ```bash
 mkdir build